The Business Sale Timeline: What to Expect at Each Stage

 Closing & Post-Closing Considerations

 Closing is the official transfer of ownership.
 Post-closing, the focus shifts to integration and ensuring a smooth transition.
-The Closing is when all conditions precedent are satisfied, the DPA is executed, funds are transferred, and ownership officially changes hands—a culmination of months of hard work.
+The Closing is when all conditions precedent are satisfied, the DPA is executed, funds are transferred, and ownership officially changes hands—a culmination of months of rigorous work.
 A Working Capital Adjustment is a final adjustment to the purchase price based on the actual working capital of the business at closing, compared to a pre-agreed target, ensuring the buyer receives a business with sufficient liquidity to operate post-acquisition [20].
 Integration Planning is paramount for buyers to realize the investment thesis, involving merging systems, cultures, and operations.
 For sellers, a well-planned transition period, often involving the seller staying on for a period, can ensure business continuity and maximize earn-out potential.
 A successful integration ensures that the value created during the acquisition process is realized and sustained.

 What Can Go Wrong: Mitigating Risks at Each Stage